shiva251996/Webservers/README.md

 ARGOCD_TOKEN: The token for authenticating with ArgoCD.

-These secrets can be configured in the Settings > Secrets and Variables > Actions section of your GitHub repository.
+These secrets can be configured in Settings > Secrets and Variables > Actions section of your GitHub repository.

 Additional Environment Variables
 You can also define variables for specific tasks:

-NODE_VERSION: Set the Node.js version (e.g., '14').
+NODE_VERSION: Set the Node.js version (e.g., 14).

 DOCKER_IMAGE_TAG: Define a custom Docker image tag, if needed.

 DEPLOYMENT_YAML_PATH: Path to your Kubernetes deployment YAML file (e.g., ./kube/deployment.yaml).